GLOBAL MARKETS-Dollar slips, stocks flat after U.S. jobs data

 NEW YORK , Nov 7 The dollar slipped and global equity markets traded mostly flat on Friday after the U.S. jobs report for October trailed expectations even while showing solid growth, taking the edge off a months-long rally in both the greenback and stocks.

-Employers added 214,000 jobs in October and unemployment fell to a six-year low of 5.8 percent, underscoring the U.S. economy's resilience while the global economy faces slowing demand.
+Employers added 214,000 jobs in October and unemployment fell to a six-year low of 5.8 percent, underscoring the American economy's resilience while the global economy faces slowing demand.

 Yields on U.S. Treasuries came off one-month peaks posted shortly before the release of the Labor Department report.
-The October job gain was below the 231,000 increase forecast by economists polled by Reuters.
+The October job gains were below the 231,000 increase forecast by economists polled by Reuters.

-Wall Street was mixed in a narrow range, and MSCI's all-country world index, a gauge of stock performance in 45 countries, see-sawed around break-even.
+Wall Street was mixed in a narrow range, and MSCI's all-country world index, a gauge of stock performance in 45 countries, rose 0.05 percent to 418.42 points.

 "It's hard to not bet on the economy, with the fundamentals looking like a full house: earnings are rock solid, we're growing at a nice pace and confidence is up," said David Kelly, chief global strategist for JPMorgan Funds in New York.